Monster Employment Index Rises 3% Year-over-Year

 Lowest Growth Occupations

-- Atlanta (up 13 percent)led all metro markets in terms of annual growth with notable momentum gains in occupational categories like management and healthcare
+- Dallas (up 15 percent)led all metro markets in terms of annual growth with notable momentum gains in occupational categories like computer and mathematical, as well as life, physical, and social sciences during the month

 Top Growth Metro Markets